feridunAKYOL/Driving-Licence-App/development-strategy.md

 * Access to `db`...
 Check the user if exists or not.
 * Write table user as online.
 *  Build `route`.
 Send confirmation/error `response` (`Successfully signed in`).
+* (optional) if user is a student , he sees the tests directly in the main section.
+So he easily continue to solve.

 ## 4. User Story: Logout